arokem/terraform-aws/README.md

 - `helm delete jhub --namespace jhub`
 - `kubectl delete namespace jhub`
 - In the eksctl folder
-  - `eksctl delete cluster --profile eksbot --config-file=eksctl-config.yml --wait`
+  - `eksctl delete cluster --profile eksctlbot --config-file=eksctl-config.yml --wait`
 - In the eks folder
   - `terraform destroy`
 - If you created the S3 Backend, in the s3backend folder